What is the Production Possibility Frontier?

 - Also, if he wants to produce more rice, he would have to allocate fewer resources to produce corn, so with 10 bags of rice, he can only produce 30 bags of corn.

 From the graph, we can see that for 1 bushel of rice, he can produce 5 bags of corn from his available resources.
-Therefore, the points on the graph can help him determine the combination of rice and corn quantity he can produce to maximize its production.
+Therefore, the points on the graph can help him determine the combination of rice and corn quantities he can produce to maximize his production.

 Production Possibility Frontier Graph (With Advanced Example)

-The following is an example of production possibility frontier to understand the graph.
+The following is an example of a production possibility frontier to understand the graph.

 Imagine a company that makes tablets and smartphones.
-With limited resources or materials, they produced the below number of tablets and smartphones using that limited material.
+With limited resources or materials, they produced the following number of tablets and smartphones.

 Solution:

-Now, we can use this data and make a PPF curve to show the different combinations of products the company produced using limited materials.
+Now, we can use this data to create a PPF curve showing the different product combinations the company produced with limited materials.

 Let’s plot these points on the Production Possibility Frontier PPF graph.